marginaltech/marginaltech.github.io/index.md

 compounds modest, but substantive, benefits.
 In time, step-changes in how to do business become apparent and hard for competitors' to reproduce.*

 It's not easy to do well.
-But it is more acheivable, and affordable, than what most of the technology industry will try and sell you.
+But it is more achievable, and affordable, than what most of the technology industry will try and sell you.

 ### I help organisations elicit ends and execute means.